 Text: R. C. Moore, Historical Geology.
-Instructor: Maxson.
+Instructor: Bode.

 Ge.
 3 a, b, c.
 MINERALOGY.
-12 units (3-6-3), each term.
+12 units (3-6-3); each term.

 Prerequisites: Ge.
 1 a, Ch.
-1 a, b, c.
+12 a, b.

 A comprehensive course dealing with the materials of the earth's crust.
-The first part of the course constitutes an introduction to crystallography; the body of the course is concerned with physical, chemical, and determinative mineralogy, and with the genesis and occurrence and use of minerals; the last part deals especially with mineral aggregates (rocks), their classification, field identification and geologic occurrence.
-Together with correlated work in Ge. $\tilde{\tau}$ a, b, this portion of the course is designed to give the student a working knowledge of lithology, sufficient for the needs of the field geologist.
+The first part of the course constitutes an introduction to crystallography; the body of the course is concerned with physical, chemical and determinative mineralogy, and with the genesis, occurrence, association, extraction and use of minerals; the last part of the course deals especially with mineral aggregates (rocks), their classification, field determination, and geologic occurrence.
+This course is designed to give a working knowledge of the geographic occurrence and the geologic factors controlling the formation of mineral and ore deposits, and in conjunction with Ge.
+121 a, knowledge of lithology sufficient for the needs of the beginning field geologist.

-Text: Dana's Textbook of Mineralogy, by W. E. Ford, 4th Edition.
-Instructors: Campbell, Fraser, Kelley, MacLellan.
+Text: Dana's Textbook of Mineralogy by W. E. Ford, 4th Edition.